Jordan Fisher: Television

 Fisher's first television roles were in 2009 as a guest star on The Hustler on Crackle and iCarly on Nickelodeon.
 His first major part was as Grace Bowman (Megan Park)'s half-brother Jacob Bowman Gudina on seasons 4 and 5 of ABC Family's The Secret Life of the American Teenager.
 He portrayed the recurring character Holden Dippledorf on Liv and Maddie on the Disney Channel starting in 2015, and has also appeared in The Thundermans and Teen Wolf.
 He played the surfer gang leader Seacat in the cable TV movies Teen Beach Movie (2013) and Teen Beach 2 (2015).
 In Grease: Live!, a 2016 live performance of Grease televised on Fox, Fisher starred as Anthony "Doody" DelFuego, opposite Carly Rae Jepsen as his girlfriend Frenchy Facciano.
 He sang a rendition of "Those Magic Changes" which was praised as a highlight of the show.
 Soon after Grease: Live!, he appeared as Ian Johnson in "The Strike in the Chord", season 11 episode 16 of the popular crime TV series Bones.
-In September 2017, Fisher competed as a celebrity on the 25th season of Dancing with the Stars, pairing up with his professional partner Lindsay Arnold.
-On November 21, they finished in first place, making him the youngest male winner on the show.
+In September 2017, Fisher competed as a celebrity on the 25th season of Dancing with the Stars, paired with Lindsay Arnold.
+On November 21, they finished in first place and were declared the champions of the Mirrorball Trophy; Fisher also held the record of the youngest male winner on the show (age 23) until he was surpassed by Robert Irwin (age 21) in 2025.

 From 2018 to 2020, Fisher voiced the character of Sea Hawk in She-Ra and the Princesses of Power.
 In 2019, Fisher appeared in another musical production on Fox, this time Rent: Live, as Mark Cohen.
 In 2020, he appeared on The Disney Family Singalong.
 On March 30, 2021, it was confirmed that Fisher would be portraying Bart Allen / Impulse on the CW superhero series, The Flash.
 He guest starred in High School Musical: The Musical: The Series, playing the role of Gina Porter (Sofia Wylie)'s older brother, Jamie Porter.
 From 2021 to 2022, he voiced MC Grillz, a famous rapper who is the host of a popular rapping competition, in the animated series Karma's World.
 In 2022, he voiced the lead character Wilbur in the HBO Max animated musical Naked Mole Rat Gets Dressed: The Underground Rock Experience.
 In 2024, he starred in The 5-Year Christmas Party on the Hallmark Channel.